 Travel to me isn’t about having a holiday.
 I travel to explore, seek out adventure, see nature at its most beautiful, witness the creatures we’re lucky to share this planet with, and understand and learn about the people, culture and customs of each place I visit.
 It’s a lifelong education.

 I hope to travel to every country, and I’m prone to getting seriously itchy feet if I stay at home for too long.

 When we got married, Alex and I were told, more than once, that we would have to choose between our dream of travelling the world and our wish to start a family…we chose both!
-Surprise, awe and disbelief most commonly fill the faces of those who learn that we travel extensively while heavily pregnant/with a baby/with a toddler.

 While travelling, we purposefully choose to support businesses, including where we stay, where we eat and where we buy travel products, that keep the environment and local community at the forefront of their ethos.

-Having Theo has led us to adopt an even more environmentally-friendly lifestyle (although we are still far from perfect!).
+Having children has led us to adopt an even more environmentally-friendly lifestyle (although we are still far from perfect!).
 Babies and children create so much waste (in both senses of the word!), most of which ends up in landfill, but making thoughtful choices can make a huge difference.